MarioMustapic/DummyCatalogue/README.md

 ## Features

-- [x] Section with a list of products (with pagination, 10 products per page) ⦁ Fetch products data from “DummyJSON” API and use the data for display ⦁ User should be able to click the image/title to go to the product details section
+- [x] Section with a list of products (with pagination, 10 products per page)<br>
+      ⦁ Fetch products data from “DummyJSON” API and use the data for display<br>
+      ⦁ User should be able to click the image/title to go to the product details section

-- [x] Section with product details
+- [x] Section with product details<br>
-      ⦁ Display all the relevant data for the selected product ⦁ Same as with the product list, use the “DummyJSON” API to fetch the data ⦁ Navigation button below the product details to go back to the product listing
+      ⦁ Display all the relevant data for the selected product<br>
+      ⦁ Same as with the product list, use the “DummyJSON” API to fetch the data<br>
+      ⦁ Navigation button below the product details to go back to the product listing